naruthk/android-info448-guides/README.md

 Feel free to make an edit and submit a pull request.
 I'll take a look at it.

-### About the person who wrote this guide
+### About me

 I'm **Naruth**.
-I also go by Sam.
+Feel free to call me Sam.
 I am a current senior at the University of Washington, majoring in Communications and minoring in Informatics.

 Explore more about me by checking out my website: [naruthk.com](http://www.naruthk.com).